 Primary Research Questions MA1 - Former Evaluator working on Implementation Side at the moment MA2 - Project Engineer for Implementation CA1 - Program Supervisor CA2 - Program Administrator NY1 - Non-Resi Program Manager NY2 - 2 Interviewees: GM of Energy Services Dept., EE Sales and Marketing What data is collected to support those assumptions?
 It's on implementation to say what the triggering event is, NC vs. ROF, so it's on the implementer to "justify" ER where db may apply vs. ROF where it wouldn't apply, so yes, it is on implementation to justify that call by providing maintenance logs or talking to the customer, but after that, they don't need to mess with the dual baseline assumptions, etc. The maintenance log, service contract, statement from customer (how does the unit work?
 Is it reliable or do you have to spend a lot of money to up keep it?) - even a phone call w/ customer helps Reza understand if it's ER or not.
 The data collection also got very very onerous, the data that needed to be collected drove up costs considerably, ended up making the measure only marginally cost effective.
-Also, just as that was happening, code was changing to make VFDs the ISP, so in June of 2021, we're retiring that WP For custom and/or particular customer, data gathering is easier to do, but at a program level (this was one of their forays into doing AR at program-level), and the program was designed b/c thought they had credible data for what was happening in the territory, but consultants said they had to collect certain information (e.g. make and model of the motor actually at customer's location, make sure that it was functioning/not burned out - only way to verify is customer OR distributor needs to send someone out and collect that info).
-Data requirements piled up, no longer was cost-effective, more of a burden for midstream distributors.
+Also, just as that was happening, code was changing to make VFDs the ISP, so in June of 2021, we're retiring that WP For custom and/or particular customer, data gathering is easier to do, but at a program level (this was one of their forays into doing AR at program- level), and the program was designed b/c thought they had credible data for what was happening in the territory, but consultants said they had to collect certain information (e.g. make and model of the motor actually at customer's location, make sure that it was functioning/not burned out - only way to verify is customer OR distributor needs to send someone out and collect that info).
+Data requirements piled up, no longer was cost- effective, more of a burden for midstream distributors.
 Also had to ensure motor that was functioning is not re-sold as a used motor or used pump, had to be recycled.
-For custom, they use the POE requirements as laid out in the T1WG doc.
-Deemed is different: the WP would make it specific for the particular measure.
 Don't collect anything to determine different baselines Have never really distinguished age of equipment.
-Do a pre-installation site visit if retrofitting existing equipment to observe the existing conditions Are there any unique factors utilized to calculate lifetime savings for early Not necessarily unique, but MA uses out-year factor in the dual baseline calculations Done by evaluation, not familiar SCE's system has 1st baseline and then 2nd baseline all separate, database records that, and they do that for the WPs (deemed and custom) Not familiar or aware of DB calculations.
-Not aware of any for early retirement measures that aren't just EE (e.g. load shifting, DR, electrifying something)
+Do a pre- installation site visit if retrofitting existing equipment to observe the existing conditions